Orach

 Care notes

 An easy, fast, visually striking hydroponic leafy green.
-EC 1.2-2.0 mS/cm. pH 6.0-8.0 (salt-tolerant; handles alkaline conditions better than most greens).
-Temperature: 15–30°C (wider heat tolerance than true spinach).
-Moderate light (DLI 12-20 mol/m2/day).
+EC 1.2-2.0 mS/cm. pH 6.0-8.0 (salt-tolerant and handles alkaline conditions better than most greens).
+Temperature: 10–26°C (wider heat tolerance than true spinach).
+Moderate light (DLI 14-20 mol/m2/day).
 Any hydroponic system works.
 From seed to baby leaf: 3-4 weeks.
 Full-sized: 6-8 weeks.
-Harvest young leaves for salad (the red and purple varieties add dramatic color to salad mixes).
-Older leaves are better cooked (sauteed like spinach; the color of red orach bleeds into cooking liquid, similar to beets).
-The plant grows tall; if space is limited, pinch the growing tip at 30 cm to promote bushy, lateral growth.
+Harvest young leaves for salad, where the red and purple varieties add strong colour; older leaves are better cooked, sauteed like spinach, though the colour of red orach bleeds into the cooking liquid much like beet.
+The plant grows tall, so pinch the growing tip at about 30 cm to encourage bushy lateral growth if space is tight.
 Succession plant every 3 weeks.
-Self-seeds aggressively in outdoor settings.
-For commercial hydroponic salad mix producers, red and purple orach is one of the most visually impactful additions: the deep magenta color is genuine (not dyed), eye-catching, and rare among leafy greens.
-Premium pricing reflects the novelty and visual appeal.
+It self-seeds aggressively outdoors.
+For commercial salad-mix growers, red and purple orach is one of the most visually impactful additions, with a deep magenta colour that is real rather than dyed and rare among leafy greens, which supports premium pricing.

 Notable varieties